nanolith/reading_list/README.md

 * ~~*The Lost City of Ithos* by John Bierce~~
 * ~~*The Siege of Skyhold* by John Bierce~~
 * ~~*Tongue Eater* by John Bierce~~
+* *The Last Echo of the Lord of Bells* by John Bierce
 * ~~Gram of Clan Castis by John Bierce~~

 Ernest Cline